phacility/phabricator/README.md

 **BUG REPORTS**

 Please update your install to **HEAD** before filing bug reports.
-You can follow our [bug reporting guide](https://secure.phabricator.com/book/phabcontrib/article/bug_reports/) or and file the issue in [Maniphest](https://secure.phabricator.com/maniphest/task/create/).
+Follow our [bug reporting guide](https://secure.phabricator.com/book/phabcontrib/article/bug_reports/) for complete instructions.

 **FEATURE REQUESTS**

 We're big fans of feature requests that state core problems, not just 'add this'.
 We've compiled a short guide to effective upstream requests [here](https://secure.phabricator.com/book/phabcontrib/article/feature_requests/).

+**COMMUNITY CHAT**

+Please visit our [IRC Channel (#phabricator on FreeNode)](irc://chat.freenode.net/phabricator) to talk with other members of the Phabricator community.
+There might be someone there who can help you with setup issues or what image to choose for a macro.

 **SECURITY ISSUES**